-She walks the streets at night as though she’s a queen but all she rules is a dark and murky empire; stale tobacco smoke that fills the air, stains on the bar counter and stools reserved for the lonely.
-When she takes her seat on her throne, her wine glass becomes her magical wand.
-Each night she arrives just as the darkest of the night sets in; dressed in a silky dress, sparkling jewels and shoes that are slightly frayed.
+She walks the streets at night as though she’s the crusader of her heart, her body and her soul.
+But all she rules is a dark and murky empire where stale tobacco smoke fills the air.
+In her kingdom are stains on the bar counter, surround by stools reserved for the lonely.
+When she takes her seat on her throne, her wine glass becomes her magic wand.
+Each night she arrives just as the darkest of the night sets in, dressed in a silky dress, sparkling jewels and shoes that are slightly frayed.

 Suspended by grief, she stares at the stranger’s face in front of her.
-He isn’t the one in the picture she keeps beside her bed; her heart doesn’t recognize him.
-The stranger stares back at her and frowns; mystified by the confusion she is trapped in.
+He isn’t the one in the picture she keeps beside her bed.
+Her heart does not recognize him.
+The stranger stares back at her and frowns, mystified by the confusion she is trapped in.
 He is sure that the pain in her eyes must be the ruins of a lifetime of dread.
-He lowers his head, suddenly fraught to reach the scars of her heart and spend one night with her as he walks with her in her pain.
+He lowers his head, suddenly fraught to reach the scars of her heart, and spend one night with her as he walks with her in her pain.
 Her suffering reminds him of a teddy bear formed from shards of glass.
-He looks up at her again, and realizes that the tighter she clings to it, the deeper it cuts her.
-Before he walks away from her, he hopes that someday she will swap her razor sharp teddy bear for a softer, warmer one that will keep her warm and cosy under the stars.
+He looks up at her again, and realizes that the tighter she clings to it, the deeper it cuts into her.
+Before he walks away from her, he hopes that someday she will swap her razor-sharp teddy bear for a softer, warmer one that will keep her safe and cozy under the stars.

-Each night, she goes looking for a safe haven as she continues to mourn him.
+Each night, she goes looking for a haven as she continues to mourn him.
 It is the driving force that keeps her locked away in her grief, and unable to breathe without a dagger piercing through her heart.
-She climbs the bus to her murky kingdom with exhilaration while the sense of danger engulfs her.
+She climbs the bus to her shadowy kingdom with renewed exhilaration, while the sense of danger engulfs her.
 Perhaps tonight she will find him again.
 Perhaps he will be there waiting for her as the sounds of the piano drowns out the noises of the lonely when she walks in.

-She knows that the memories of her nights are formed each night and would come back to haunt her for years to come.
-She had seen things; she had done things that had revolted and shocked her; things that would follow her for the rest of her life and ultimately leave her with so much more pain.
-There would be no escape from the agony and she would accept the torment as punishment for all she had done in her quest to find him.
+She knows that the memories of her nights are formed each time she strolls into the realm of the lost and the lonely.
+She knows it would come back to haunt her for years to come.
+She has seen things.
+She has done things that has revolted and shocked her, things that would follow her for the rest of her life and ultimately leave her with so much more pain.
+There would be no escape from the agony, and she would accept the torment as punishment for all she had done in her quest to find him.